-New Home Sales Increase in Washington DC According to Recent Data
+New Home Sales and Prices Both Rise in Washington DC According to Freshest Data

 Pricing and Mortgage Trends

 The average price of new homes increased year-over-year in August to $487,461 per unit, a rise of 1.7%.
 This boost is smaller than the 5.6% surge in July year-over-year.

 There was a bump year-over-year in the average mortgage size on new homes along with new home prices.
 It climbed to $412,076 in August, a 1.8% surge.
 Average mortgage size increased 5.8% in July 2013 from a year earlier.